 A most helpful book - "Hold Me Tight".

 I think the lay person's best access to EFT is through a book called "Hold Me Tight".
-I encourage couples to buy this book.
-It usually costs between $17 and $20 available through www.bookdepository.co.uk - with free shipping, but takes 2-3 weeks to arrive; or sometimes I can lend a spare copy for a few weeks as part of the work together.
+I encourage couples to buy this book (a purple paperback edition).
+It usually costs about $20 available through www.bookdepository.co.uk - with free shipping, but takes 2-3 weeks to arrive; or sometimes I can lend a spare copy for a few weeks as part of the work together.
 It is also available through Unity Books for under $NZ40, or as Kindle book through Amazon for about $US14.
 Wellington Public Library now have about 6 copies in stock - but they seem to be mostly out on loan or 'reserved for pick-up.
 There are a couple of copies in the Kapiti Coast libraries.

 Sue Johnson also has a more recent book called "Love Sense" which provides more background to EFT and attachment theory and research, as well as further examples of working with EFT.
 Some feedback suggests that can be a more helpful book to read than "Hold Me Tight" for couples who have more escalated fighting patterns or are otherwise seriously disconnected.

 A powerful short video clip

 This a powerful video clip of about 2 minutes duration.
 Most of us have heard of "separation anxiety" that little children experience when their mothers leave the room or they feel neglected and uncared for.
 The video clip shows a child's reaction when its mother does not respond or interact with it.
 Much research supports the view that adults react in similar ways when their partners shut them out, do not respond or shut down emotionally to them.
 I invite you to have view it - most people are very moved by it - and some say "wow, no wonder I react to my partner like I do?"

 There is another version of this video clip - about 11 minutes in duration which is more explicit about the parallels between children's attachment and adults - you can find this also on Youtube: I strongly recommend that you watch this.